W. Averell Harriman: War seizures controversy

 The assets were held by the government for the duration of the war, then returned afterward; UBC was dissolved in 1951.

 Compensation for wartime losses in Poland was based on prewar assets.
 Harriman, who owned vast coal reserves in Poland, was handsomely compensated for them through an agreement between the American and Polish governments.
 Poles who had owned little but their homes received negligible sums.

+World War I diplomacy

+During the war he was active in publicizing the "Rape of Belgium" in the US.
+In 1916, President Wilson entrusted him with organizing the American intervention in the war ("Operation Harriman").
+In this capacity he supported the organizers of the February Revolution in Russia.

 World War II diplomacy

+By virtue of his previous experience as a fixer in organizing the American intervention in the First World War, at the outbreak of World War II Harriman became Roosevelt's personal envoy to Winston Churchill and Josef Stalin, with the aim of establishing a direct link with the leaders of the countries enemy of Nazi Germany.
+He was the first - since 1940 - to speak of genocide underway in German concentration camps and of gas chambers.